percona/psmdb-docs/source/install/apt.rst

      $ wget https://repo.percona.com/apt/percona-release_0.1-3.$(lsb_release -sc)_all.deb

 2. Install the downloaded package with :program:`dpkg`.
-To do that, run the following commands as root or with :program:`sudo`:
+To do that, run the following command as root or with :program:`sudo`:

    .. code-block:: bash

      $ sudo dpkg -i percona-release_0.1-3.$(lsb_release -sc)_all.deb

-   Once you install this package the Percona repositories should be added.
-You can check the repository setup in the :file:`/etc/apt/sources.list.d/percona-release.list` file.
+   Once you install this package, the Percona repositories should be added.
+You can check the repository configuration in the :file:`/etc/apt/sources.list.d/percona-release.list` file.

 3. Update the local cache: